 Emails have become a major source of communication in the digital era.
 Your email id is your digital address.
-It is required to avail various online services and there is no doubt that it needs to be protected with a strong password.
+It is required to avail of various online services and there is no doubt that it needs to be protected with a strong password.
 However, sometimes due to your own ignorance or we can say due to the smartness of hackers, your email account gets hacked.
-This is the reason why you have landed up to this article.
+This is the reason why you have landed up in this article.
 Even if your account is not hacked and you are generally interested in this topic; read through to save yourself or your known from such situations.
 Some words of precautions are also offered at the end of the article.

 No matter which email service provider (Gmail, Yahoo, Outlook, Comcast) you are using; these are some common and immediate instructions you can follow when your account gets hacked: